The Scatty Mum

 Easy Roasted Carrots & Green Beans

-These Easy Roasted Carrots & Green Beans make the perfect side dish to a family weeknight dinner or a special holiday meal.
+These Easy Roasted Carrots and Green Beans make the perfect side dish for a family weeknight dinner or even a special holiday meal.
 Super simple to make and on the table in just over 30 minutes!

 5 from 2 votes